SAML-Toolkits/php-saml/README.md

         // Authentication context.
-        // Set to false and no AuthContext will be sent in the AuthNRequest,
+        // Set to false or don't present this parameter and no AuthContext will be sent in the AuthNRequest,
-        // Set true or don't present thi parameter and you will get an AuthContext 'exact' 'urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport'
+        // Set true and you will get an AuthContext 'exact' 'urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport'
         // Set an array with the possible auth context values: array ('urn:oasis:names:tc:SAML:2.0:ac:classes:Password', 'urn:oasis:names:tc:SAML:2.0:ac:classes:X509'), 'requestedAuthnContext' => true,